shimabox/SMBArrayto/README.md

 ### In the case of csv download

-- It does not create a temporary file
+- It does not create the actual file
+  - It makes use of the temporary file
 - Use the header function

 ```php